Tom Groggin Station: Explore the Heart of the High Country

 Tom who?

 But who was Tom Groggin?
-Actually, there was no person called Tom Groggin, as many believe, but the name is a transliteration of an old Aboriginal word, 'tomarogin', that referred to a water spider that lived in the upper reaches of the Murray River.
+There was no person called Tom Groggin, as many believe.
+Still, the name is a transliteration of an old Aboriginal word, 'tomarogin', which refers to a water spider living in the Murray River's upper reaches.

 The area around Tom Groggin is synonymous with adventure as it is the furthest point upstream of the Murray River one can drive to on a public (gazetted) road.
 It is also the point known to the more extreme off-roaders for crossing the river to access the 4x4 tracks of the Victorian High Country.

-While very cold in winter, it is a bit of a mecca in summer with large family-friendly campgrounds right beside the Murray River.
+While very cold in winter, summer is a bit of a mecca with large, family-friendly campgrounds beside the Murray River.

-As well as the campground on the NSW side, there is also a wonderful accommodation option across the river a few km downstream at Tom Groggin Station, on the Victorian side of the Murray.
-(For the trivia buffs; the NSW/Victorian border is actually the Victorian side of the river, not down the middle as many believe).
+Along with the campground on the NSW side, there is also an excellent accommodation option across the river a few km downstream at Tom Groggin Station, on the Victorian side of the Murray.
+(For the trivia buffs, the NSW/Victorian border is the Victorian side of the river, not down the middle, as many believe).

-Tom Groggin Station is an 810 hectare (2,000 acres) working cattle property that has operated continuously as a cattle station since the mid-1800s and was a place visited by Banjo Paterson as well as the place Jack Riley worked.
-In fact, Jack passed away in 1914 while riding a bush track from Tom Groggin to Corryong some 60km through the High Country bush.
-As legend has it, Jack became the inspiration for the Man from Snowy River after Banjo visited the Station on a few occasions.
-It is generally accepted also that the Man in the poem was also inspired by a few others from the region as well, including Owen Cummins and Charlie McKeahnie.
+Tom Groggin Station is an 810-hectare (2,000-acre) working cattle property that has operated continuously as a cattle station since the mid-1800s and was visited by Banjo Paterson and the place Jack Riley worked.
+Jack passed away in 1914 while riding a bush track from Tom Groggin to Corryong, some 60km through the High Country bush.
+As legend has it, Jack inspired the Man from Snowy River after Banjo visited the Station several times.
+It is generally accepted that the Man in the poem was also inspired by a few others from the region, including Owen Cummins and Charlie McKechnie.

 High Country Dreaming

 So it's off to the Snowy Mountains I go!
-Heading out of Albury, I could just drive from point A to point B, but I particularly like a bit of adventure along so I am taking the 'road less traveled' and have a great route in mind that will criss-cross the Towong Shire.
+Heading out of Albury, I could drive from point A to point B, but I particularly like a bit of adventure, so I am taking the 'road less travelled' and have a great route in mind that will crisscross the Towong Shire.

 Lake Hume and the Snowy Hydro Scheme

-The dam, at what was the junction of the Murray and Mitta Mitta rivers, took seven years to build and when finished in 1936, was the largest dam in the southern hemisphere and one of the biggest in the world.
-To say it is a huge body of water is an understatement as water retained upstream through both the Murray and Mitta Mitta rivers stretches over 40 kilometres, and is a haven for water sports, fishing, and camping.
+The dam, at what was the junction of the Murray and Mitta Mitta rivers, took seven years to build.
+When it was finished in 1936, it was the largest dam in the southern hemisphere and one of the biggest in the world.
+To say it is a huge body of water is an understatement, as water retained upstream through the Murray and Mitta Mitta rivers stretches over 40 kilometres and is a haven for water sports, fishing, and camping.

-When built, the Hume Dam was designed for a 1,500 Gigalitre capacity, but this was increased to 3,005 Gigalitres in the late 1950s to capitalise on the increased water flow of the Snowy Hydro Scheme that resulted from the fact that the Snowy River, which originally flowed to the east, was tunnelled back through the Great Divide to flow west and into the Murray- Darling Basin.
-Simply amazing when one contemplates that, the engineering feat of the Snowy scheme, and all the migrant workers who built it.
+When built, the Hume Dam was designed for a 1,500 Gigalitre capacity, but this was increased to 3,005 Gigalitres in the late 1950s to capitalise on the increased water flow of the Snowy Hydro Scheme that resulted from the fact that the Snowy River, which initially flowed to the east, was tunnelled back through the Great Divide to flow west and into the Murray- Darling Basin.
+It is amazing when one contemplates the engineering feat of the Snowy scheme and all the migrant workers who built it.
 For many, their contribution to the project was the major foundation of multicultural Australia.

 My planned route will cover the Murray River Road as far as Talgarno and then south via Georges Creek Road past Mount Granya State Park and onto Tallangatta.
-The road up and over the ridge is a combination of bitumen and gravel and reveals some spectacular vistas of the area.
+The road up and over the ridge combines bitumen and gravel and reveals some spectacular area vistas.
 The intermittent gravel roads are a nice warmup to the other tracks further along this route to Corryong.

 Tallangatta, known as the town that moved, was relocated from its original position 7km east along the Mitta Mitta River to its current location due to the rise in water levels of Lake Hume that resulted from its increased capacity when the Snowy Hydro scheme was being built in the 1950s.